Spring Garden Revival

 Contact Norwood’s Department of Public Works for Soil Disposal & Grading Material Coordination

-Proper soil disposal and grading material management in Norwood require close coordination with the local Department of Public Works.
-For projects generating excess soil, the Norwood Transfer Station and Recycling Center operate under set hours and may require permits and fees, especially for quantities exceeding 50–100 cubic yards.
-Imported soil must meet specifications: clean fill or screened loam with pH 6.0–7.0, organic matter 3–5%, and no clay clumps.
-Material categories include Clean Fill (grading-ready), Contaminated Soil (requires Norwood Board of Health and MassDEP coordination), Screened Topsoil (4–6 inches for final depth), and Amendments (compost, lime, sand).
+Proper soil disposal and grading material management in Norwood require close coordination with municipal authorities.
+Excess soil from grading projects must be disposed of at the Transfer Station or Recycling Center, with permits and fees applicable, especially for quantities exceeding 50–100 cubic yards.
+Imported soil should meet specifications for clean fill or screened loam, with a pH of 6.0–7.0 to address the region’s naturally acidic soils, and organic matter content between 3–5%.
+Material categories include Clean Fill (grading-ready), Contaminated Soil (requiring coordination with the Health Department and MassDEP), Screened Topsoil (4–6 inches for final grading), and Amendments (compost, lime, sand).
 Coordination with municipal projects, traffic control permits, and strict adherence to MA organic waste rules are essential.
-Never dispose of soil in streets or drains, as this violates NPDES regulations.
-Norwood Department of Public Works
+Never dispose of soil or debris in streets or drains, as this violates NPDES regulations.

-246 Prospect Street, Norwood, MA 02062
+1 Lyman Place, Norwood, MA 02062

 Phone: (781) 762-1413